rohan-shah/residualConnectivity/README.md

 # Contents

 ## Monte Carlo Methods
-This repository contains implementations of the following methods:
+This repository contains implementations of the following methods under the monteCarloMethods/ folder:
-* The crude Monte Carlo method, under folder crudeMC.
+* The crude Monte Carlo method (monteCarloMethods/crudeMC.cpp).
-* Permutation Monte Carlo, under folder PMC/.
+* Permutation Monte Carlo (monteCarloMethods/PMC.cpp).
 This computes RCR indirectly using the spectra.
-* Stochastic Enumeration, under folder stochasticEnumeration/.
+* Stochastic Enumeration (monteCarloMethods/stochasticEnumeration*.cpp).
 This computes RCR indirectly using the spectra.
-* The Recursive Variance Reduction technique, under folder Cancela2002RVR.
+* The Recursive Variance Reduction technique (monteCarloMethods/recursiveVarianceReduction.cpp).
 For details see
 ```
 Cancela H, Urquhart M (2002) Adapting RVR simulation techniques for residual connectedness
 network reliability models.
 IEEE Transactions on Computers 51(4):439–443
 ```
-* A conditional Monte Carlo method, under folder conditionalMC/.
+* A conditional Monte Carlo method (monteCarloMethods/conditionalMC.cpp).
 For details see
 ```
 Shah R, Hirsch C, Kroese DP, Schmidt V (2014) Rare event probability estimation for connectivity of large random graphs.
 In: Tolks A, Diallo SD, Ryzhov IO, Yilmaz L, Buckley S,
 Miller JA (eds) Proceedings of the 2014 Winter Simulation Conference, Institute of Electrical and Electronics Engineers, Inc, Piscataway, New Jersey
 ```
-* A basic splitting implementation, under folder splittingBasic/.
+* A basic splitting implementation (monteCarloMethods/splittingBasic.cpp).
-* A splitting implementation that decomposes by biconnected components in the laste step, under folder usingBiconnectedSplitting/
+* A splitting implementation that decomposes by biconnected components in the laste step (monteCarloMethods/usingBiconnectedSplitting.cpp).
-* Sequential Monte Carlo methods using articulation vertices, under folders articulationConditionangResampling/ and articulationConditioningSplitting/.
+* Sequential Monte Carlo methods using articulation vertices, (monteCarloMethods/articulationConditionangResampling.cpp and monteCarloMethods/articulationConditioningSplitting.cpp).

 ## Exact computation
 This repository contains code for: